CS 307 Hwk 5: Textured Barn

 Stuff to Know

-- Texture repetition works best if the dimensions of the texture image are powers of two.
+- Older versions of Threejs said that texture repetition works best if the dimensions of the texture image are powers of two.
 You don't get an error if the dimensions are not powers of two (although you'll see a warning in the JS console), but the effect is as if you used "clamp."
 It's easy enough to use Pixlr or Photoshop (or even just Preview on a Mac) to resize an image to have power-of-two dimensions.
+However, that seems no longer to be the case.

 What You Need to Do